Centre says it has enough grains to feed 81 crore people for nine months

 Though the extended lockdown may have sparked a variety of concerns, including about economy, but any shortage of essential grains like wheat and rice is the least of them.

-Paswan said in a lighter vein that the condition is akin to "the lawyer (Centre) being more keen about the case than the client (states)", with the Union government constantly asking states to lift their quota of rations in time after it was announced that all PDS beneficiaries will get three months of supply free.
+Paswan said in a lighter vein that the condition is akin to "the lawyer (Centre) being keener about the case than the client (states)", with the Union government constantly asking states to lift their quota of rations in time after it was announced that all PDS beneficiaries will get three months of supply free.

 What does your child think about the coronavirus lockdown: Send us their thoughts